Online Bounded Analysis: Machine Scheduling: Santa Claus

 \section{Machine Scheduling: Santa Claus}

 In contrast to makespan, the objective in Santa Claus scheduling is to maximize the minimum load.
-Traditionally, the algorithm \GREEDY for this problem assigns any new job to a machine achieving a minimum load in the schedule that was created up to the time just before the job is added to the solution (breaking ties arbitrarily).
+The problem is also known as machine covering.
+Traditionally, the algorithm \GREEDY for this problem assigns any new job to a machine having a minimum load in the schedule that was created up to the time just before the job is added to the solution (breaking ties arbitrarily).
 For identical machines, this algorithm is equivalent to the greedy algorithm for makespan minimization.
-Unlike the makespan minimization problem, where this algorithm has online bounded ratio of~$1$ only for two identical machines, here we show that \GREEDY has an online bounded ratio of $1$ for any number of identical machines.
+Unlike the makespan minimization problem, where this algorithm has online-bounded ratio of~$1$ only for two identical machines, here we show that \GREEDY has an online-bounded ratio of $1$ for any number of identical machines.

-\begin{theorem} For the Santa Claus problem on $m$ identical machines, \GREEDY has online bounded ratio~$1$. \end{theorem} \begin{proof} Let a configuration be a multi-set of the current loads on all of the machines, i.e., without any annotation of which machine is which.
+\begin{theorem} For the Santa Claus problem on $m$ identical machines, \GREEDY has online-bounded ratio~$1$. \end{theorem} \begin{proof} Let a configuration be a multi-set of the current loads on all of the machines, i.e., without any annotation of which machine is which.
 As long as $\OPT_{\GREEDY}$ also assigns each job to a machine with minimum load, the configurations of \GREEDY and $\OPT_{\GREEDY}$ are identical.

-Consider the first time $\OPT_{\GREEDY}$ does something different from \GREEDY.
-If, when that job~$j$ arrives, there is a unique machine with minimum load, $\OPT_{\GREEDY}$ would have a worse objective value than \GREEDY after placing~$j$, so, by definition of online bounded analysis, this cannot happen.
+Consider the first time $\OPT_{\GREEDY}$ assigns a job $j$ to a non-minimal load machine.
+If, when that job~$j$ arrives, there is a unique machine with minimum load, $\OPT_{\GREEDY}$ would have a worse objective value than \GREEDY after placing~$j$, so, by definition of online-bounded analysis, this cannot happen.
 Now consider the situation where $k\geq 2$ machines have minimum load.
 Then, after processing~$j$, \GREEDY has $k-1$ machines with minimum load, whereas $\OPT_{\GREEDY}$ has~$k$.
 In that case, no more than $k-2$ further jobs can be given.
-This is seen as follows: If $k-1$ jobs were given, \GREEDY would place one on each of its $k-1$ machines with minimum load, and, thus, raise the minimum. $\OPT_{\GREEDY}$, on the other hand, would not be able to raise (at this step) the minimum of all of its $k$ machines with minimum load, and would therefore not be optimal; a contradiction.
+This is seen as follows: If $k-1$ jobs were given, \GREEDY would place one on each of its $k-1$ machines with minimum load, and, thus, raise the minimum. $\OPT_{\GREEDY}$, on the other hand, would not be able to raise (at this step) the minimum of all of its $k$ machines with minimum load, and would therefore not be at least as good as \GREEDY; a contradiction.